RightzZ/sky_take_out/README.md

 # Sky-Take-Out

-A project to practice java backend development
+A project to practice java backend development based on Spring Boot

 ## 2025/06/22